 3) Platforms: Metatrader 4, Metatrader, and cTrader are popular trading platforms.
 Your preferred broker should offer them.
 It is important to check if these platforms are available as PC software and mobile phone apps.

 PC software gives you a full outlay of price movements.
 However, you might have to check your trades on the go.
 This is why you must have these trading platforms as apps on your phone.
+You can check to make sure your ECN broker has their trading platforms on PC and mobile phones.

 4) Range of CFD Instruments: You should be able to trade as many instruments as you desire.
 Beyond currency pairs, you should check if your broker offers commodities, metals, stocks, etc. You get exposed to different markets and trading instruments when your broker has a good range of markets.
 Crypto CFDs are not available for UK traders.

 Here is how you can check an ECN’s broker range of trading instruments in the UK.
 We will use Pepperstone as an example.
+I

 First, go to Pepperstone’s UK website and click ‘Markets’ as shown below